jakobgrannas/todo-app/README.md

-### Team Awesome's TV site ###
-This repository is for a website that Team Awesome uses to display fun/useful stuff on their TV in the Stockholm office.

-### How do I get set up? ###

-* Clone the repo
-* `cd` into the directory where you cloned the repo
+# Todo App
+A basic todo app with React, Node, Express and MongoDB

+## Dependencies
+- node
+- mongodb
+- gulp

+## How to run the app
+First make sure mongo is running
+`mongo`

+Then install all node modules
-* Install all node dependencies using `npm install`
+`npm install`

-* Run the app from the command line using `npm start` or `node server`
+Then start the app
+`gulp`

-* The app should now be running on http://localhost:3333
+The app should now be running on `http://localhost:1337`